A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: INTRODUCTION

 The minimizer of the risk is $\arctan(s(\V{x}), c(\V{x}))$, where $s(\V{x}) = E[\sin(\Theta)|X=\V{x}]$ and $c(\V{x}) = E[\cos(\Theta)|X=\V{x}]$.
 The non-parametric estimates of $s(\cdot)$ and $c(\cdot)$ were achieved using the locally weighted regression over $\{\sin(\theta_i)\}$ and $\{\cos(\theta_i)\}$ respectively, and the estimates were plugged into $\arctan(s(\V{x}), c(\V{x}))$ to give the estimate of $\mu(\V{x})$.

 A more popular approach is to treat a circular response as the projection of unobserved bivariate normal variables on the unit circle \citep{presnell1998projected},

-where $\V{y}_i$ is a bivariate normal random vector with covariance $\M{\Sigma}$ and mean $\V{\mu}_i = \M{B}'\V{x}_i$.
-The conditional distribution of $\theta_i$ given $\V{x}_i$ is called the offset-normal distribution \citep{mardia2014statistics} or the projected normal distribution \citep{wang2013directional}. \citet{presnell1998projected} fixed $\M{\Sigma} = \M{I}$ and used the Expectation Maximization (EM) algorithm to estimate $\M{B}$. \citet{nunez2005bayesian} solved a version of the model using Bayesian approaches.
+where $(y_{i1}, y_{i2})$ is a bivariate normal random vector with covariance $\M{\Sigma}$ and mean $\V{\mu}_i = \M{V}'\V{x}_i$.
+The conditional distribution of $\theta_i$ given $\V{x}_i$ is called the offset-normal distribution \citep{mardia2014statistics} or the projected normal distribution \citep{wang2013directional}. \citet{presnell1998projected} fixed $\M{\Sigma} = \M{I}$ and used the Expectation Maximization (EM) algorithm to estimate $\M{V}$. \citet{nunez2005bayesian} solved a version of the model using Bayesian approaches.
 More recently \citet{wang2013directional} analyzed a generalized version of the model with asymmetry and bimodality of the projected normal distribution.
 The model parameter estimation requires computationally expensive Metropolis-Hastings samplings. \citet{nunez2011bayesian} proposed the Gibbs sampler for reduced computation.
-However, it still needs some Metropolis-Hastings sampling steps within the Gibbs sampler, and the number of the Metropolis-Hastings steps increases linearly in the number of observations, which makes the parameter estimation extremely slow for a large data size.
+However, it still needs some Metropolis-Hastings sampling steps within the Gibbs sampler, and the number of the Metropolis-Hastings steps increases linearly in the number of observations, which makes the parameter estimation extremely slow for a large data size. \citet{hernandez2017general} introduced a new parameterization of the project normal distribution and proposed a slice sampler for a faster sampling.

+Using a wrapped distribution is another popular approach.
+In the approach, a circular response $\Theta$ is regarded as the result of the modulo operation on a real random variable.
+When the real variable follows a probability distribution with density $f$, the corresponding circular response follows a wrapped distribution with the following density \citep[Section 3.5.7]{mardia2009directional},

+The density function is achieved by wrapping the density $f$ around the circumference of an unit circle, and the name `wrapped' originated from the way the density function is obtained.
+The wrapped distribution has been a popular model of describing a probability distribution for a circular random variable.
+The $R$ package \texttt{Wrapped} is also available as open source software for the parameter estimation of the wrapped distribution.
+Many of the existing works in the wrapped normal distribution are concentrated on estimating the parameters of a wrapped distribution \citep{nodehi2018estimation}, but there are not many works related to a regression analysis for a circular response variable.
+The time series analysis of circular data with the wrapped normal and ARMA model was discussed \citep{fisher1994time}, and the EM algorithm was proposed to estimate the ARMA parameters.
+The parameter estimation involves large infinite sums, which makes the method computationally inefficient.